gatlin/gatlin.github.com/essays/src/racket_monad.md

      #'(define (sym arg ...) expr))))
 ```

-# What the functor ...
+# Take me to functor town

 Typed Racket is a functional programming language which heavily discourages
 imperative programming styles.
 Like, for instance, programs of this sort: